Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Proceeding, the initial thread is created.
 As mention previously, a process will always need a thread associated to it.. or the process is essentially meaningless.

+So here's a recap on process creation:
+1. Opening an executable file
+2. The creation of the Executive Process (EPROCESS) object in kernel
+3. The creation of the initial thread for the process 4.

 (Walk through the data structure in WinDbg (ie. EPROCESS, KPROCESS, KTHREADS, PEB, etc.))